South Africa's du Plessis retains middleweight UFC title

 “I came here to die for this belt and to take a life.
 I’m still champion, baby.”

+Next in line for du Plessis is a return title-defense bout with Strickland at a date to be determined.

-The 35-year-old Adesanya (24-4) was making his first appearance since losing the middleweight title by unanimous decision to Strickland in Sydney in September last year but said Sunday’s latest setback wasn’t career-ending.
+The 35-year-old Adesanya (24-4) was making his first appearance since returning from an 11-month sabbatical after losing the middleweight title by unanimous decision to Strickland in Sydney in September last year but said Sunday’s latest setback wasn’t career-ending.

 “This is the best I’ve ever felt.
 I’m 35, I’m doing the right things.
 I’m not … leaving,” he said.